Introduction to CascadaScript: Concurrent by Default, Sequential by Exception

 // 2.
 This depends on 'user', so Cascada waits for it to resolve

 // 3.
-Meanwhile, these run in parallel with everything above
+Meanwhile, these run concurrently with everything above

 var posts = fetchPosts(123)